Learn how to make a stamp brush in Procreate. Stamp brushes create reusable shapes with the touch of a brush. They have so many uses!

 Scroll down to download this free star stamp brush for Procreate.

-- In the actions panel (wrench in top left corner), click copy canvas.
+- In the actions panel (wrench in the top left corner), click copy canvas.

-- Open the shape editor and click paste shape.
+- Open the shape editor, click edit, import, and paste.

-- Use a two-finger tap the image to invert the colors.
+- Use a two-finger tap on the image to invert the colors.

 - In the stroke path menu, change the spacing to max.

-- in the shape menu, increase scatter.
+- In the shape menu, increase scatter.
 I set mine to 57%.
-(Leave this at 0 if you don't want the stamp brushses to be scattered randomly.)
+(Leave this at 0 if you don’t want the stamp brush to be scattered randomly.)

 - Increase rotation.
 I set mine to 30%.
 (Again, if you want your stamp to stay in a certain direction, leave this at 0.)